pdf-raku/PDF-API6/README.md

 - Implements an Object Graph model for data access.
 A PDF file is modelled as an object tree of Dictionaries (Hashes) and Arrays that contain simpler values such as Integers, Reals and Strings.

-- Has fast incremental updates.
-Small changes to a large PDF can often be quite efficiently.

 ## TODO

 PDF::API2 features that are not yet available in PDF::API6 include: